North End, Boston: Summer festivals

-A life size statue of Saint Agrippina di Mineo in an ornate canopy accompanied by the North End Marching Band.

 Every summer, the remaining Italian residents of the North End hold festivals (feasts) to honor the patron saints of different regions in Italy from where their families immigrated.
 Statues of these saints are paraded down the streets of the neighborhood while well-wishers attach dollar bills to the statues as a donation and show of support.
 The feasts also include marching bands, food and other vendors, and live music.